Protola/Protocol-Lola/README.md

 ## 🧩 Overview

-**Lola Protocol** is a proprietary blockchain infrastructure that provides dual vault liquidity management, adaptive routing through pre-deployed nodes, and dynamic micro-fee computation under a compliant, governance secured framework powered by **LolaLogic**.
+**Lola** is a proprietary blockchain infrastructure that provides dual vault liquidity management, adaptive routing through pre-deployed nodes, and dynamic micro-fee computation under a compliant, governance secured framework powered by **LolaLogic**.

 The public repository serves as a **reference implementation** showcasing the design and structure of the protocol’s core smart-contract ecosystem while omitting confidential operational and deployment details.